 - Able and committed to investing the time required over the course of the program.

 Open Contracting Lift is not for teams who only want support on tool development or Open Contracting Data Standard implementation.

+How big should my team be?
 What key roles and skills should my team have to be successful in the program?

 Applicant teams should include, at minimum:

 - Relationship Manager, who is skilled at navigating bureaucracy and building political buy-in,

 - Procurement Expert, who has deep knowledge of the procurement system

 In addition, one of your team members should be the Team Leader, who has the authority and capacity to coordinate the team and drive the project forward.
 If your project requires a technical solution, your team should also have a technical expert who can help build your solution.

 We suggest you keep your teams to 3 to 10 people for easy management.